 I was born in Oshkosh, Wisconsin, and raised in Green Bay, joined the army at 17 and served as a medical technician in Korea (1945-47).
 History has always fascinated me.
 It was my major at Notre Dame (B.A., 1951; M.A., 1952) and at Columbia U., NY (Ph.D., 1967).
 I have published a book (Ideas of Religious Toleration, 1969) and many scholarly articles on religious toleration during the Enlightenment in western Europe.

-My younger brother Michael is also an historian and a prolific author of biographies (Vince a life of Lombardi: Kennedy a life of JFK, and other public figures).
+My younger brother Michael was an historian and a prolific author of biographies (Vince, a life of Lombardi; Kennedy, a life of JFK; and other public figures).
 Elvy, my wife and partner in research and writing for 50 years, passed away in 2015.

 I am a part-time Episcopal minister and have served congregations in western Massachusetts, eastern New York, southern Vermont, and western Illinois.
 Apart from the spiritual benefits, this work has helped stretch my writing beyond a scholarly audience to the general public.

 In my professional career, I have taught European and American history at Notre Dame University, Ohio State University, Skidmore College, Wittenberg University, and finally for 22 years at Western Illinois University.
 Outside the classroom, I often taught adult learners.
 Among my more popular courses is “Crime and Police: a Modern History.”